Arrow (railcar): Prolonged service and future retirement

 As of 2013, New Jersey Transit uses Arrow IIIs extensively on the Morris & Essex Lines (Hoboken to/from Gladstone or Dover/Summit), the Montclair-Boonton Line (Montclair State University to/from Hoboken), the Princeton Branch, the North Jersey Coast Line (New York to/from Rahway or Matawan), and the Northeast Corridor Line (New York to/from Jersey Avenue/Trenton), although in the summer and fall of 2014, many Comet series cars (including Comet V cars) replaced the Arrow III cars for the express service to/from New York, the weekend shuttle service between New York and Secaucus Junction, and service to Rahway, South Amboy, and Matawan on the North Jersey Coast Line.

 During the later years of Arrow III's service, New Jersey Transit had considerations to replace all Arrow IIIs with self-propelled railcars similar in design of the Bombardier Multilevel coach.
 In December 2018, a contract was awarded to Bombardier for 113 new electric multiple unit coaches, designated as MultiLevel III; 58 units with AC electric propulsion systems and 55 unpowered cars.
-The contract included options for up to 636 more cars for NJ Transit, as well as options for 250 cars for SEPTA Regional Rail when fully exercised.
+The contract included options for up to 636 more cars for NJ Transit, as well as options for 250 cars for SEPTA Regional Rail if fully exercised.